 Ramadan

 Ramadan is the 9th month of the Islamic Calendar and Muslims all over the world fast therein to remember God as well as to express their appreciation to Him for giving them the Quran in this month as guidance, clear proofs of the guidance and the statute book.
 But there is dispute to start and end of fasting as well as to celebrate the Night of Destiny (laylat al-Qadr) as an annual recurrent event.
-Here are some facts that may help us avoid such dispute even knowing the exact date of the Night of Destiny (laylat al-Qadr), the night the entire Quran was placed in prophet’s soul in 610 AD (13 BH) about 1408 years ago.
+Here are some facts that may help us avoid such dispute even knowing the exact date of the Night of Power (laylat al-Qadr), the night the entire Quran was placed in prophet’s soul in 609 AD (13 BH) about 1408 years ago.

 Beginning and ending of Ramadan